Quantitative Languages Defined by Functional Automata: Quantitative Languages and Functionality

 Formally, $((p,P),a,(p',P'))\in\delta'$ iff

 \begin{itemize} \item $(p,a,p')\in\delta$ ; \item $P' = \{ q'\ |\ \exists q\in P,\ (q,a,q')\in\delta\}\cup \{ p''\ |\ (p,a,p'')\in\delta\wedge (p,a,p')<_{\delta} (p,a,p'')\}$.

 \end{itemize}

-It is clear by construction that $A$ and $A'$ defines the same domain.
-As $A$ is functional, they also define the same function, because the value of a word is equal to the value of any run on it, and in particular to the value of the smallest run. \end{proof}
+It is clear by construction that $A$ and $A'$ define the same domain.
+As $A$ is functional, they also define the same function, because the value of a word is equal to the value of any run on it, and in particular to the value of the smallest run (w.r.t $<_\delta$). \end{proof}